chibui191/bitcoin_volatility_forecasting/README.md

 GARCH is generally regarded as an insightful improvement on naively assuming future volatility will be like the past, but also considered widely overrated as predictor by some experts in the field of volatility.
 GARCH models capture the essential characteristics of volatility: clustering and mean-revert.

-Among all variants of the GARCH family that I have created, **TARCH(2,2)** with **Bootstrap** forecasting method was able to achive highest RMSPE and RMSE on the Validation Set.
+Among all variants of the GARCH family that I have created, **TARCH(2,2)** with **Bootstrap** forecasting method was able to achive lowest RMSPE and RMSE on the Validation Set.

 ![TARCH 2,2 Predictions](./images/tarch_22_preds.jpg)